 Use of “Cookies”

 The National Committee rents and exchanges the names of its members in order to maintain a strong and effective membership base and to provide additional financial support for its work.
-If you do not wish to participate in this program or receive any mailing from the National Committee please let us know by calling (800) 966-1935 or by going to www.ncpssm.org/MailingPreferenceCenter .
+If you do not wish to participate in this program or receive mailings from the National Committee, please let us know by calling (800) 966-1935 or by going to www.ncpssm.org/MailingPreferenceCenter.

 If a user elects to use our referral service for informing a friend about our site, we ask them for the friend’s name and email address.
 The National Committee will automatically send the friend a one-time email inviting them to visit the site.
 The National Committee stores this information for the sole purpose of sending this one-time email.

-Our site contains links to other web sites.
-Please note that when you click on one of these links, you are entering another website for which National Committee has no responsibility.
+Our site contains links to other websites.
+Please note that when you click on one of these links, you are entering another website for which the National Committee has no responsibility.
 We encourage you to read the privacy statements on all such sites as their policies may be different than ours.

 We may share gathered information about you with various social media networks.
 This enables delivery of customized content and advertising about our advocacy efforts that you and others may find interesting.
 We provide this information confidentially to the social media platform so they can deliver proper advertising content to the correct user.
 Advertising preferences and opt out options are administered by the social media companies and privacy policies through which you receive the customized content.
 We encourage you to read the privacy policies of the social media sites with which you engage as they may differ from ours.

 Information Collected by Third Parties